xnslong/guess-stack/README.md

 ![guess.png](doc/guess.png)

 The longer the overlapping part is, the more trustable the guess is.

+If you are interested in the algorithm to realize it, please refer to [algorithm](fix/README.md).

 # Installation